nikiimisal/Concepts_And_Examples-of-K8S/README.md

-kubectl get pods --show-labels                         #  To show labels with pods kubectl get rc myrc                                    # This command is used to get detailed information    # about a specific ReplicationController named "myrc" kubectl scale rc myrc --replicas=6                     # This command is used to scale the ReplicationController   # It changes the number of Pod replicas to 6 kubectl scale rc myrc --replicas=15 && kubectl get rc myrc --watch       # This command scales the ReplicationController "myrc" to 15 replicas and then continuously watches its status in real time
+kubectl get pods --show-labels                         #  To show labels with pods kubectl get rc myrc                                    # This command is used to get detailed information    # about a specific ReplicationController named "myrc" kubectl scale rc myrc --replicas=6                     # This command is used to scale the ReplicationController   # It changes the number of Pod replicas to 6 kubectl scale rc myrc --replicas=15 && kubectl get rc myrc --watch       # This command scales the ReplicationController "myrc" to 15 replicas and then continuously watches its status in real time kubectl delete rc myrc                                 # Delete the rc

+kubectl rollout history deployment mydeployment                     # This command shows rollout history of a deployment kubectl rollout history deployment mydeployment --revision=2        # shows details of revision 2 of the deployment kubectl rollout undo deployment mydeployment                        # rolls back the deployment to the previous revision kubectl rollout undo deployment mydeployment --to-revision=2        # rolls back the deployment to a specific revision (2) kubectl set image deployment mydeployment nginx=nginx:1.25 --record   # updates the container image and records the change in history

 # Delete Pod: